SitecoreUnicorn/Unicorn/README.md

 Unicorn is a utility for Sitecore that solves the issue of moving templates, renderings, and other database items between Sitecore instances.
 This becomes problematic when developers have their own local instances - packages are error-prone and tend to be forgotten on the way to production.
 Unicorn solves this issue by using the Serialization APIs to keep copies of Sitecore items on disk along with the code - this way, a copy of the necessary database items for a given codebase accompanies it in source control.

 For basic usage, Unicorn 2 has two moving parts:
-* Data provider - The default Sitecore data provided is extended to automatically serialize item changes as they are made to Sitecore.
+* Data provider - The default Sitecore data provider is extended to automatically serialize item changes as they are made to Sitecore.
 This means that at any given time, what's serialized is the "master copy."
 * Control panel - this tool (/unicorn.axd) is a page that can sync the state of Sitecore to the state stored on disk (respecting presets and exclusions).
 You do this after you pull down someone else's serialized changes from source control.

 Unicorn avoids the need to manually select changes to merge unlike some other serialization-based solutions because the disk is always kept up to date by the data provider.
 This means that if you pull changes in from someone else's Sitecore instance you will have to immediately merge and/or conflict resolve the serialized files in your source control system - leaving the disk still the master copy of everything.
 Then if you execute the sync page, the merged changes are synced into your Sitecore database.

-Before using Unicorn you should review the Sitecore Serialization Guide available on SDN (http://sdn.sitecore.net/upload/sitecore7/70/serialization_guide_sc70-a4.pdf) and familiarize yourself with how item serialization works.
+Before using Unicorn you should review the [Sitecore Serialization Guide](http://sdn.sitecore.net/upload/sitecore7/70/serialization_guide_sc70-a4.pdf) available on SDN and familiarize yourself with how item serialization works.
 Make sure to read the 'Pitfalls' section below as well :)

 ## Initial Setup
 * Install Unicorn.
 This is as simple as adding the Unicorn NuGet package to your project.